Nerve Damage: My Experience

 I wish I could tell you that there’s an easy, surefire pinched nerve treatment, but there isn’t.
 At least, I haven’t yet discovered one.
 There are a few things that might help, however, and provide you with some pinched nerve relief.
 Since I’ve answered the question about what is a pinched nerve, you understand more about the causes.
 Pinched nerve treatment usually focuses on the causes themselves.
 For example, if you have a pinched nerve in the lower back that’s causing problems, you need to “free up” some space for that particular nerve.
 Sometimes just changing positions can help.
 Sometimes I have to get into a V shape in my Lazy Boy.
 Sometimes lying down and elevating and bending my knees helps.
 In some cases, rest is all that’s needed.
 To open up space in my cervical spine, I use an over-the-door mechanism that stretches my neck.

 Stretching might also prove pinched nerve relief for other parts of the body.
 I often get my husband to stretch my legs, one at the time, up and back as I lie on my back.
 This is painful when it’s done, but afterwards, it often helps.
 If the pinched nerve is causing painful muscle spasms, a prescription muscle relaxer sometimes helps.
 Injections of cortisone or other corticosteroids might help, too.
-I had high hopes for my first injection for pinched nerve treatment for the pinched nerve in my back, but I was really disappointed in the outcome.
+I had high hopes for my first epidural injection for pinched nerve treatment for the pinched nerve in my back, but I was really disappointed in the outcome.
 Getting the injection was no day at the beach, but I didn’t mind enduring it if it meant long-term relief.
-Unfortunately, the pinched nerve relief only lasted for about three weeks.
-Of course, those three weeks were wonderful, but I was expecting it to last longer.
+Unfortunately, the pinched nerve relief only lasted for about three days.
+Of course, those three days were wonderful, but I was expecting it to last longer.
 I guess I should feel lucky – the injections have no effect on some people.

 Some people with pinched nerve pain use pain patches, especially lidocaine patches.
 You might also want to try creams that contain capsaicin.
 Some people find nerve pain relief by using moist heat or ice packs.
 Massage might be beneficial, also.
 If you haven’t tried using a TENS unit, I definitely suggest giving that a try.
 My TENS unit doesn’t always help with nerve pain, but when it does, it’s great.
 Occasionally, when nothing else works, I have to take a prescription narcotic pain reliever.
 I also take Cymbalta daily, which helps with the pain of nerve damage, especially with peripheral neuropathy.